FeeshSeeing/hwb-birthdayhelper/README.md

 **4️⃣ Birthday Handling**

 - **GMT+0** is used for all birthday checks.
 - Birthday messages are automatically sent at the configured check hour.
+(9am UTC is default)
 - Feb 29 birthdays are automatically announced on Feb 28 in non-leap years.
 - Pinned birthday messages are updated after adding, removing, or changing birthdays.